BuffaloBadger/RE_Basics/TO_DO.md

 Things to do or think about doing

+* after all examples have been completed, check to see if the stopping criterion is **always** specified in terms of the independent variable, and if so, revise Chapters 6 and 7.
+* add underlined variable symbols as vectors and bold symbols as matrices to nomenclature
+* if an example is added that includes a solver guesses argument in the reactor response funtion, add a reference to it in section 7.3
 * Change examples in chapters 1 through 4 to match chapter 5.
 * In Chapter 10, solve a problem based on Example 6.1 and then in the note after the problem, show how using only 1 mole balance allows linear least squares parameter estimation to be used.
 * In Chapter 13 solve a problem based on Example 6.2 and then in the note after the problem, show how to solve it using 3 IVODEs.